Active |

 Since the item Full Name

-is of simple type Text, it is exported just fine.
+is of simple type text it is exported just fine.
 But the item Emails

-, which is of a complex type Array of Collections, is exported as [object Object]
+, which is of a complex type array of collections, is exported as [object Object]

-, which is how Collections and Arrays are transformed to text by default.
+.
+That is how Collections and Arrays are transformed to text by default.

 To export content of the Email